JeanElBeainy/VendingMachineProject/README.md

 - Product Selection: Users can select items using unique codes assigned to each product.
 - Admin Controls: Admins can manage the vending machine's inventory, including adding and removing items.
 - Real-Time Updates: Any modifications made by users or admins are immediately reflected in the inventory.
-- Receipt Generation: After a purchase, users can opt to save a detailed receipt to their documents.
+- Receipt Generation: After a purchase, users can choose to save a detailed receipt to their documents.

 ****